Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Many parents expect to handle childbirth alone, but within the circle of a “safe” hospital setting where help is just outside the door.
 Many nurses believe they should not interfere with labor and, instead, just come in to check on how things are going.
 When they or the physician come in only intermittently, they may not always recognize the great need that parents have for information and reassurance.
 It may be difficult for the father to ask for help or to realize when or what type of assistance his wife needs at each stage of labor.
 He may be getting anxious, and he will often think of “help” only as a medical intervention rather than as assistance with the emotional needs of the mother as she works through contractions.

 Two widely respected, experienced, and caring teachers of obstetrics, Drs.
-Kierin O'Driscoll and Declan Meagher, who created a one-to-one midwifery support program in Dublin, have recognized the negative effects that a lack of support has on women in labor.5 When a woman does not have an experienced person to give her continuous personal attention throughout labor and when the father is uncertain, fearful, or becoming anxious himself, they note,"the scenario for many can be written in advance: the woman becomes progressively withdrawn from contact with her surroundings, closes her eyes and buries her face in the pillow, only later to become increasingly active, with contorted features and restless movements, interrupted by outbursts, until finally a state of panic is reached and self control is lost."
+Kierin O’Driscoll and Declan Meagher, whose work in Dublin is described in Chapter 9, have recognized the negative effects that a lack of support has on women in labor.5 When a woman does not have an experienced person to give her continuous personal attention throughout labor and when the father is uncertain, fearful, or becoming anxious himself, they note, “the scenario for many can be written in advance: the woman becomes progressively withdrawn from contact with her surroundings, closes her eyes and buries her face in the pillow, only later to become increasingly active, with contorted features and restless movements, interrupted by outbursts, until finally a state of panic is reached and self control is lost.”
 In our studies we have encountered several occasions in which couples who were reluctant initially to have a supportive companion because they wanted to be alone for this significant event changed their minds completely in midlabor and pleaded with us to supply them with a doula.
 The role of a doula is still being refined, and as we said earlier, labor support can be offered by several other types of professionals.
-Its essence, as we will show, is a "mothering" role, mothering both the mother and father as they are born into their new family.
+Its essence, as we will show, is a “mothering” role, mothering both the mother and father as they are born into their new family.
 In Appendix A we describe the basic ingredients of doula training.

 Our studies have led us to the firm conviction that a doula—a person providing unobtrusive, compassionate, and experienced support throughout labor—is needed by every couple during the delivery of their child.
 With such help, parents can capture the special moments and priceless experience of their own unique childbirth.
 This in turn becomes the foundation for strong attachment as the new family comes into being.